Parsa-Rajabi/CIS-100/docs/syllabus.md

 This refers to passing off the work of another as your own.
 Make sure to cite all your sources if you incorporate the words or ideas of another person.
 This includes sources from books, journals, the internet, emails, live presentations (e.g. speeches) and even relevant conversations with other people.
 You can avoid plagiarism by appropriate citation and referencing in your papers, projects and presentations.

+#### Unauthorized Sharing of Computers

+Students are also prohibited from sharing computers or using another student’s computer to complete any course material (e.g., assignments, module tests or quizzes).
+This includes sharing code, files, or any other content that is to be submitted for grading.
+Students who have difficulty with their computer (e.g. hardware or software failure) should contact the instructor immediately for assistance.

 #### Inappropriate use of technology in coursework

-The use of technology to produce content for your assignments that is not specifically listed in the syllabus as permissible is strictly prohibited.
-All submissions for grading must be your own work.
-This specifically includes a prohibition on artificial intelligence writing software such as ChatGPT and translation software as it will interfere with the learning objectives outlined for this course.
+The use of technology to produce content for your assignments that is not specifically listed in the syllabus as permissible is strictly prohibited. **All submissions for grading must be your own work.** This specifically includes a prohibition on artificial intelligence writing software such as ChatGPT and translation software as it will interfere with the learning objectives outlined for this course.

 #### Collusion / Unauthorized Collaboration

 You are expected to complete all assignments for this course on your own.
 When assigned individual work, it is unfair to collaborate and gain an unfair advantage over your classmates who complete their work on their own.
 Collusion includes sharing homework, quiz or test questions and answers with other students.
 Examples of collusion:

 - Working on answers with a friend for a homework assignment or during an open book exam
-- Using “tutoring websites” (e.g. Chegg.com, CourseHero) to find answers to assignment/ exam questions
+- Using “tutoring websites” (e.g. Chegg, CourseHero) to find answers to assignment/ exam questions
 - Assisting others to cheat by answering questions that are posted to a FB/ WhatsApp group
 - Falsifying/ fabricating information

 **Do not misrepresent yourself or your work.** The following are examples of prohibited behavior:

 - Making up sources or facts
-- Misrepresenting your identity by asking someone else to complete any portion of a course (i.e. make comment on a discussion board, i-clicker quiz, exam)
+- Misrepresenting your identity by asking someone else to complete any portion of a course (i.e. make comment on a discussion board, quiz, exam)
 - Falsifying or altering any documentation required by the University, including (but not limited to) doctors note’s in order to gain an academic advantage

 #### Unauthorized use of note-sharing websites